hotschedules/slate/source/includes/bodhimobile/MobileTools/app-tools_cli.md

 **screenshots{ }**
 The screenshots array contains relative paths to screenshots which the Global App Store will use for display purposes.
 This files should be included in the app folder that is published via app tools and the path should be relative to the public_path.

+**agent/job_parameters:{} & agent/job_paraments_hidden:{ }**
+The agent/job_parameters contain information about any parameters that the agent or job requires to run.
+They contain data_dir formatted information containing description, a required flag, type string and an optional position which is set will position the parameter in the order set 0, 1, 2, etc if not set then the parameter will be displayed in the order it's defined.
+Application parameters will be saved under settings so the application should use parameters from settings.

+NOTE: The hidden parameter option will not be visible to the user in the installation process but will be written under the application settings.

+**data_dir:{ }**
+The data_dir formatted information contains a description, a required flag, type string and an optional position which is set will position the parameter in the order set 0, 1, 2, etc if not set then the parameter will be displayed in the order it's defined.

 ##### Signature